wiserjuggler/wordpress-nginx-docker/README.md

-# Wordpress docker compose deployment using nginx and mariadb
+# Wordpress docker deployment using nginx, mariadb and phpmyadmin.

 ## Prerequisites